ropensci/spatsoc/README.md

 * missing adehabitat, SearchTrees
 * can't use spatsoc, too similar to spatstat
 * if ID is character vector, paste?? (as in ID, Year ---> AN1_2007)

-* can't use `crs` as a variable, it is in the raster namespace
-* clarify documentation for 'crs'  - QW
+* (later) review all variable, function etc names for conflicts and for clarity/brevity

 ## To Read (build)
 read about dt in functions/packages